OulipianSummer/oulipiansummer.github.io/_posts/2024-05-25-welcome-to-linux.md

 ---
 layout: post
-title: Welcome To Linux: A Practical Guide for Complete Beginners
+title: Welcome To Linux, A Practical Guide for Complete Beginners
 date: '2024-05-25 17:47:33 +0000'
 categories: [Welcome To Linux]
 tags: [welcome to linux, guide, linux]